flowground/amazonaws-com-datasync-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeLocationEfs
-### Returns metadata, such as the path information about an Amazon EFS location.
+> Returns metadata, such as the path information about an Amazon EFS location.<br/>

 #### Input Parameters
 * `Action` - _required_